-- Although more renal protection data is available with ACE inhibitors, a meta-analysis found that ARBs and ACE inhibitors have comparable efficacy while another meta-analysis found no reduction in the incidence of microalbuminuria or macroalbuminuria with use of ARBs.
+- Although more renal protection data is available with ACE inhibitors, one meta-analysis found that ARBs and ACE inhibitors have comparable efficacy while another meta-analysis found no reduction in the incidence of microalbuminuria or macroalbuminuria with use of ARBs.

 - There is evidence that ARBs, like ACE inhibitors, slow the development of diabetic nephropathy, though results from one study were interpreted with caution due to excess cardiovascular deaths in the ARB intervention group.

 - There is evidence that ARBs, in addition to lifestyle modification, may prevent the development of diabetes.
 In a study of patients with impaired glucose tolerance and cardiovascular risk factors, a daily dose of valsartan reduced the incidence of diabetes by 14%.

 - Lv J et al: Antihypertensive agents for preventing diabetic kidney disease.
 Cochrane Database Syst Rev 12:, 2012 [PMID:23235603]